Travelling with kids in Asia: Easy short-haul family holidays near Singapore

 Located in central Java, this ancient capital of Indonesia has a royal palace dating back to the 1700s, a stunning (and active) volcano and UNESCO World Heritage-listed temples on a par with Angkor.

-How to get there: Air Asia, Garuda and other airlines fly direct in just over two hours.
+How to get there: Air Asia, Garuda and other airlines offer direct flights from Singapore to Yogyakarta in just over two hours.

 Things to do: Visit Borobodur, the Buddhist temple and Prambanan, the Hindu temple.
 Shop for batik art, view Gunung Merapi volcano from afar or take a hike to get close-up.
 Explore the bird market (Pasar Mgasem).